SAP/node-rfc/doc/usage.md

 ### Invocation patterns

-After getting a direct or managed client instance, the ABAP function module can be consumed from NodeJS using Async/await, Promise or callback pattern.
+After getting a direct or managed client instance, the ABAP function module can be consumed from Node.js using Async/await, Promise or callback pattern.

 #### Async/await